Chia-Network/chialisp-web/docs/ref/clvm.md

 Now that you know _what_ the cost of each CLVM operator is, as well as _how_ to hand-calculate costs, we'll discuss _why_ we decided to structure costs in this manner.
 It all begins with the minimum spec machine for farming, the humble Raspberry Pi 4.

-## Lowest common denominator to stay synced
+## Minimum spec machine for farming

 The minimum spec machine to run a full node is the Raspberry Pi 4.
 How do we know if this machine can stay synced?
 The worst case scenario occurs when multiple full transaction blocks are created with the minimum amount of time between them.
 This will temporarily put maximum load on the system.
 If the Pi can stay synced in this scenario, then it easily should be able to stay synced under normal load.